• Guitars

 About zZounds

 Since 1996, zZounds has been making it easy for musicians to get the gear they need.
-With our zero-interest Play as you Pay plans, you can get the music gear you need today -- and split the cost into easy monthly installments on your existing credit card. zZounds ships from three warehouses across the continental United States, so we can cover most of our customers within a day or two.
+With our easy monthly payment plans, you can get the music gear you need today -- and split the cost into monthly installments on your existing credit card. zZounds ships from multiple warehouses across the continental United States, so we can cover most of our customers within a day or two.
 Our customer service team is staffed with real musicians.
 They don't get paid on commission -- they get paid to help you!
 Looking for the best prices?
-Don't miss our Big Deals weekly specials, Used Gear on Clearance, and Rebate Roundup.
+Don't miss our Big Deals weekly specials, Used Gear on Clearance, and The Drop for monthly promos, sales, and special offers.

 Contact Us